nashville-software-school/aws-deployment-instructions/README.md

 ##### Congratulations!
 You are now ready to deploy your application with AWS.

-## Deploying Your Applications on AWS Elastic Beanstalk
+## Deploying Your Applications with AWS Elastic Beanstalk

 ### AWS Elastic Beanstalk
 AWS developed Elastic Beanstalk to facilitate the deployment of web applications with